georgiee/coding-for-kids/slides.md

 ---
 ^ And coding gives your child another perspective about dreamjobs.

 ^ Just look at me.
-I wanted to be a policeman first, then a stock broker
+I wanted to be a policeman first, then a stock broker because I was good in math

 ^ and today the coding kid became a programmer just by watching TV.